Walsall: Redevelopment and local government reorganisation

 Walsall underwent modernisation in the 1970s with a new town centre being built at the expense of some medieval properties.
 In 1974, Walsall was transferred from the county of Staffordshire to form the metropolitan county of the West Midlands.

 The Saddlers Centre, a modern shopping complex, was opened in the town centre in 1980.
 This included a new Marks & Spencer department store.

 Early 2000 saw the opening of The New Art Gallery Walsall in the north-west of the town centre, near Wolverhampton Street, along with the new Crown Wharf Retail Park shortly afterwards.
 Part of Park Street, the town's main shopping area, was redeveloped around the same time.
 The centrepiece of this redevelopment was the new British Home Stores department store, which relocated from St Paul's Street at the end of the 1990s.
-The BHS store closed in 2016 after the company went into administration.
-Marks and Spencer closed their store a few years later.

-Construction is ongoing in St Matthew's Quarters.
-A new Asda store opened in 2007 and when completed St Matthew's Quarters will also include brand shops and modern flats.
-In 2010 Tesco opened a new 10000 sqft shopping complex upon the former site of Walsall College, which moved to its new Wisemore Campus the year prior.

 The Savoy Cinema was a landmark on Park Street for more than half a century after its opening on 3 October 1938.
 It was refurbished in 1973 and became the Cannon Cinema after a takeover in 1986, but closed on 18 November 1993 after operating as a cinema for 55 years.
-It was demolished some 18 months later and the town's new Woolworths store was built on its site.
-The store closed down at the end of 2008 when the retailer went into liquidation, and the building was re-occupied by a new T J Hughes department store which opened on 9 October 2009.
-However, the building became vacant again on 14 August 2011 when financial difficulties led to T.J.
-Hughes pulling out of the town after less than two years of trading.
-(TJ Hughes returned to the former Argos store in the Saddler Centre but have since closed for a second time.)
-It was re-occupied two months later with the opening of a Poundland store in the building on 22 October that year.
+It was demolished some 18 months later.